California Cybersecurity Integration Center

 This chart shows the Cal-SECURE priorities to reduce risk

-Cal-CSIC Commander (Vacant)
+Cal-CSIC Commander (Acting)

 Current duties of the Cal-CSIC Commander include: